 Figure 1.
-Photogrammetric Point Cloud from historic images (up) and, cameras used for collecting historic images (down).
+Photogrammetric point cloud from historic images (top) and cameras used for collecting historic images (bottom).

-As for HP, data processing methodologies for Historical Terrestrial Laser Scanning (HTLS) also present some difficulties.
-Firstly, HTLS data usually come in proprietary formats, not readily convertible to current standards.
-Besides, several HTLS data sets only provide 3-D coordinates and reflectance values, therefore lacking any colour information, which can pose additional problems in the manual input of registering points in case of failure of cloud matching algorithms, due e.g. to insufficient overlap between adjacent scans.
-This could further complicate the detection of tie points for the orientation of historical images.
+As with HP, data processing methodologies for historical terrestrial laser scanning (HTLS) also present some difficulties.
+First, HTLS data usually come in proprietary formats, which are not readily convertible to current standards.
+In addition, several HTLS data sets only provide 3D coordinates and reflectance values and lack any colour information, which can pose additional problems during manual point registration, which is necessary in cases where the cloud-matching algorithms are unsuccessful, e.g. due to insufficient overlap between adjacent scans.
+The lack of colour information could further complicate the detection of tie points for the orientation of historical images.

-Finally, density and precision of HTLS clouds reflect the technological limitations of relevant time periods.
+Finally, the density and precision of HTLS clouds reflect the technological limitations of the time periods in which the original images were created.

-The current job is targeted to define a methodology for recovery of HTLS and HP data for the generation of 3-D models of the survey objects as support in multi-temporal investigations on the geometry of objects subjected over time to alterations, modifications, changes of use destination etc.
+The aim of the current study is to define a methodology for the recovery of HTLS and HP data in order to generate 3D models of survey objects to support multi-temporal investigations of the geometry of objects that have been subjected to alterations, modifications and changes of use over time.

-The investigation focused on two case studies: a section of the medieval urban walls by Porta San Zeno (St. Zeno Gate) in Pisa and the Fortezza Vecchia (Old Fortress) site in Livorno, Italy.
-Porta San Zeno underwent major restoration and improvement activities starting in 2012: preliminary surveys, however, started in 2010 and provided historical TLS, photogrammetry and photographic data used for the present investigation along those collected in more recent times reporting the results of restoration and improvement interventions.
-Fortezza Vecchia suffered several volume losses both during and after World War II, upon restoration interventions.
-In this case, archive images have been used for metric 3-D reconstruction of Palazzo di Cosimo De’ Medici.
+The investigation focused on two case studies: a section of the medieval urban walls by Porta San Zeno (St. Zeno’s Gate) in Pisa and the Fortezza Vecchia (Old Fortress) site in Livorno, Italy.
+Porta San Zeno underwent major restoration and improvement activities starting in 2012.
+Preliminary surveys, however, started in 2010 and provided historical TLS, photogrammetry and photographic data that was used for the present investigation.
+More recent photographic data reporting the results of the restoration and improvement interventions was also used.
+The Fortezza Vecchia suffered several volume losses due to restoration interventions both during and after World War II.
+In this case, archive images were used to create a metric 3D reconstruction of the Palazzo di Cosimo De’ Medici.

 MATERIALS

-Pisa urban walls
+Urban walls in Pisa

-Porta San Zeno, one of the medieval gates that provided access to the city, is located near the namesake church (Figure 1, up).
-Its current setting dates back to 1935, when it was reopened, in order to alleviate urban vehicular traffic by providing a route towards SS12 and SP2 (Via del Brennero and Via Calcesana).
-The defensive complex includes a round arch, complemented by a lowered arch curtain built in Verruca stone, following the Pisa custom, and supported by rectangular pillars, also in Verruca stone, topped with plain capitals.
+Porta San Zeno, one of the medieval gates that provided access to the city of Pisa, is located near its namesake church (Figure 1, top).
+Its current setting dates back to 1935, when it was reopened in order to alleviate urban vehicular traffic by providing a route towards SS12 and SP2 (Via del Brennero and Via Calcesana).
+The defensive complex includes a round arch complemented by a lowered arch curtain built in Verruca stone, following the Pisa custom, and supported by rectangular pillars, also in Verruca stone, topped with plain capitals.
 In the intrados, the stone rings, which originally provided support for the gates’ hinges, are still visible.

-The face in which the arch is set is made of Asciano breccia, neatly cut in rectangular ashlars.
-It has been built between 1156 and 1158, as a closure for a wall section joining along the north-east direction two existing sections by St. Zeno abbey.
+The face in which the arch is set is made of Asciano breccia that has been neatly cut into rectangular ashlars.
+It was built between 1156 and 1158 as a closure for a wall section joining two existing sections along the north-east direction by St. Zeno’s Abbey.

-The wall section including the Gate was later involved in the reinforcement of urban defences following the defeat suffered by Pisa in the battle of the Meloria in 1284, which provided widening and the excavation of a moat along its outer side.
+The wall section including the gate was later involved in the reinforcement of urban defences following the defeat suffered by Pisa in the battle of the Meloria in 1284.
+During this time, the wall was widened and a moat was dug along its outer side.

-The section of urban walls between the Gates of Lucca and St. Zeno has kept its respect bracket, both inwards and outwards, ever since having been built [13].
+The section of urban walls between the Gates of Lucca and St. Zeno retains its original inner and outer brackets [13].

 2010 survey campaign